 About

-I’m Mayuresh Waykole, a software engineer working on the parts of software engineering that matter once systems meet scale: architecture, operational clarity, feedback loops, and the tooling that helps teams move with confidence.
+I’m Mayuresh Waykole, a software engineer working on the systems behind large-scale engineering platforms: execution infrastructure, observability, reliability, and the feedback loops that help teams operate with confidence.

 What I Work On

-• Distributed systems and reliability - I am drawn to architectures that stay resilient under load, failure, and change.
+• Distributed systems and platform architecture - I am drawn to architectures that stay resilient under load, failure, and change.

-• Observability - I care about the signals, workflows, and context that help teams understand production behavior quickly.
+• Observability and feedback loops - I care about the signals, workflows, and context that help teams understand production behavior quickly.

 • AI engineering and AIOps - I am interested in using AI where it makes engineering systems and operational work more effective.

-• Technical leadership - I enjoy helping teams make strong trade-offs, align on architecture, and turn good ideas into dependable delivery.
+• Technical direction - I enjoy helping teams clarify trade-offs, align on design, and make decisions that remain durable over time.

-I like operating across the boundary between hands-on engineering and technical strategy, especially when the goal is to help teams move faster without losing robustness or clarity.
+I like operating across the boundary between hands-on engineering and technical strategy, especially when the goal is to help teams move faster without losing robustness, maintainability, or clarity.

 What You’ll Find Here